 Introduction

-The combination of ingredients in this salad with beets is a common one on restaurant menus – arugula, goat cheese, beets, walnuts, and balsamic salad dressing – that are simple and taste perfect together.
+The combination of ingredients in this salad with beets is common on restaurant menus – peppery arugula leaves, creamy goat cheese, earthy beets, walnuts, and balsamic salad dressing – and the flavors come together perfectly.

 One reason people avoid cooking beets is that they can take a long time to cook.
 There are different ways to cook beets: you can roast beets in the oven, boil beets in water on a stove-top or you can steam beets.